 Well, I don't know why you're so doom and gloom and defeatist here.

-Unemployment, unemployment is the lowest it's been historically in I don't know how long at four and a half percent.
+Unemployment is the lowest it's been historically, and I don't know how long at 4.5%.

-Uh if if we've got a global economy, if a singer sewing machine can be made cheaper in Singapore than it can may be made here, guess where it's gonna be made?
+If we've got a global economy, if a singer-sewing machine can be made cheaper in Singapore than it can be made here, guess where it's going to be made?

-We we reacted our economy is constantly in flux and it's constantly evolving.
+Our economy is constantly in flux, and it's constantly evolving.

 And for all of these manufacturing jobs lost, it's not as many as people think.

-We still have a pretty huge manufacturing sector here, but uh there's there's a little myth attached to all this, and it's attached to people that don't like NAFTA.
+We still have a pretty huge manufacturing sector here, but there's a little myth attached to all this, and it's attached to people that don't like NAFTA.

-Uh some manufacturing jobs have gone too, no no question, but you know, we're we're we're on the tails end of the auto business as well.
+But, you know, we're on the tail's end of the auto business as well.

-We're losing out to the Japanese, but there's a there's a principal reason there, and that is it's a non competitive playing field because they don't have to load up air cars with seventeen hundred dollars additional price to cover the health care of their employees.
+We're losing out to the Japanese, but there's a principal reason there, and that is it's a non-competitive playing field because they don't have to load up their cars with $1,700 additional price to cover the health care of their employees.

 And I agree that the laws that our nation has passed has handcuffed businesses here and made us unable to compete on a level playing field.